naisy/donkeycar_docker/jetson/README.md

 base-image: nvidia:l4t-ml

 checked:
+*   donkeycar 4.2
+    *   recording - ok
+    *   training - not checked (on pc)
+    *   autonomous driving - not checked
+*   donkeycar 3.1.5 overdrive
-*   recording
+    *   recording - ok

-not checked:
-*   training
+    *   training - ok (on pc)
-*   autonomous driving
+    *   autonomous driving - ok

+Known issues:
+*   When the automatic driving program is terminated, the camera termination process may freeze and a core dump may be output.

 ## Environment
 *   Username jetson